ansible-collections/dellemc.os10/roles/os10_lldp/README.md

 This role facilitates the configuration of link layer discovery protocol (LLDP) attributes at a global and interface level.
 It supports the configuration of hello, mode, multiplier, advertise TLVs, management interface, FCoE, and iSCSI at global and interface level.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The LLDP role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The LLDP role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------